-St. Timothy was a tentative, warm youngster, and an unwavering supporter of St. Paul.
-He is important to the early Church.
+St. Timothy was a tentative, warm youngster and an unwavering supporter of St. Paul.
+He is essential to the early Church.
 We observe January 26 as his dining experience day.

-Timothy is famous for being sanctified as a cleric and ultimately turned into the principal Bishop of Ephesus, a flourishing city of the Roman Empire.
-St. John Damascene, in 675 A.D. composed that St. Timothy and John, the darling devotee, were observers of Mary’s Assumption.
+Saint Timothy is famous for being sanctified as a cleric and turned into the principal Bishop of Ephesus, a flourishing city of the Roman Empire.
+St. John Damascene, in 675 A.D., composed that St. Timothy and John, the darling devotee, were observers of Mary’s Assumption.

 Read more: What Is St William The Patron Saint Of?